Authentication Improvements for SAML Authentication

 SP and IdP allow a SingleSignOn (SSO) between cloud services.
 The SAML SP feature provides a way of addressing user claims from an IdP.
 The IdP can be a third party service or another Citrix ADC appliance.
 The SAML IdP feature is used to assert user logons and provide claims consumed by SPs.

 As part of the SAML support, both IdP and SP modules digitally sign the data that is sent to peers.
 The digital signature includes an authentication request from SP, Assertion from IdP, and logout messages between these two entities.
 The digital signature validates the message authenticity.

-The current implementation of SAML SP and IdP do the signature computation in a packet engine.
+The current implementations of SAML SP and IdP perform the signature computation in a packet engine.
 These modules use SSL certificates to sign the data.
 In a FIPS compliant Citrix ADC, the private key of the SSL certificate is not available in the packet engine or user space, so the SAML module today is not ready for FIPS hardware.

 This document describes the mechanism to offload signature calculations to the FIPS card.
 Signature verification is done in the software, as the public key is available.

 The SAML feature set is enhanced to use an SSL API for signature offload.
-See docs.citrix.com for details about these affected SAML sub-features:
+See Citrix Product Documentation for details about these affected SAML subfeatures: